 Don’t worry if you’re not an Ahrefs user.
 Launching running an audit recommended, but optional.

 Some other tools mentioned in this guide that you may need include:

 - Google Analytics

 - Google PageSpeed Insights

-- Yoast SEO (if you’re using WordPress)
+- Yoast SEO (or a similar plugin, if you’re using WordPress)